 - Storage and retrieval of policy data by the PCF.

 - Storage and retrieval of structured data for exposure.

-- Application data (including Packet Flow Descriptions (PFDs) for application detection, AF request information for multiple UEs, 5G-VN group information for 5G-VN management).
+- Storage and retrieval of application data (including e.g. Packet Flow Descriptions (PFDs) for application detection, AF request information for multiple UEs, 5G-VN group information for 5G-VN management).